longda/heatmap-express/README.md

 * Instrument and performance test the system and its components with a tool such as New Relic

 ## Time Logged
+* Tuesday, Oct.
+23rd - 30 mins of research into heat map libraries mostly + a bit of logistics around Node based solution
+*

 ## Technologies Used